mariohernandez/training/advanced-topics/integrating-featured-content.md

 {% endtab %}
 {% endtabs %}

 * There is very little going on here.
 We've stripped most of the code from the original template, but why?
-Well, if you look at the **latest posts** component, you will see that we already have everything we need as far as Drupal requirements for rendering content and Drupal specific attributes.
+Well, if you look at the **featured content** component, you will see that we already have everything we need as far as Drupal requirements for rendering content and Drupal specific attributes.
 So in this template we are simply cleaning up the code to avoid printing any extra stuff we don't need.
-* As you may recall, in the **latest posts** component, the data for individual **cards** is stored in an `items[ ]` array in the component's `.json` file.
+* As you may recall, in the **featured content** component, the data for individual **cards** is stored in an `items[ ]` array in the component's `.json` file.
 We loop through that array, and for each item we use an `include` statement to add a **card** component and pass in the data from the item we're currently iterating over.
-This gives us a list of movie cards inside our markup for the **Latest Posts** component.
+This gives us a list of movie cards inside our markup for the **Featured Content** component.
 * Views is essentially doing the same thing.
 The `latest_posts` view is set up to show a list of article nodes displayed in the teaser view mode.
 Since we already integrated the **card** with the teaser view mode of article nodes, the end result is the same: a simple list of movie cards.

 #### Clear Drupal's caches

-Now if you reload the /news page you should see the latest posts in place.
+Now if you reload the /news page you should see the featured content in place.
 There is one more thing to do for the listing of movies and we will do that next.